|COURSE:||American Media & Social Institutions (Jour/EMC/RI 1020-H03), T-Th 11:20-12:45, COMM 151|

 Giving make-up exams and quizzes is unfair to your classmates who came to class and took the exam or quiz on time.
 In general, life's rewards to to those who get their work done on time.
 In this light, no tests or quizzes may be made up unless you can document, to the satisfaction of the instructor, that your absence was due to personal illness or death in the immediate family.
 Any make-up work will be essay in nature, and is more difficult than the original test material.

 The tests will be objective, multiple choice and true/false.
 Quizzes will include fill-in-the-blank questions.
 The quizzes and exams will cover material from previous readings and lectures.
 The final exam is not comprehensive.
 There will be no extra credit assignments.
 Make-up quizzes and tests will be given only due to documented personal illness or death in the family, are essay in nature, and are more difficult than the regular test material.

-We will discuss the project and research component in class.
+We will discuss the project in class.